Deco&Design

 Discovering a passion

-Roddy Wildeman worked first in the US Army, then as a carpenter and then as a real estate agent for 15 years.
-During that time he helped people find new homes and witnessed some of those homes being demolished or converted.
-Each time the remains of the houses touched him because he realized how full they were of the history of the place, of the families who had passed through.
-He began to collect them and try to turn them into works of art.
-Although he has no specialized studies, he always had an artistic nature that helped him find his way and his way of expression.
+Roddy Wildeman worked first in the U.S. Army, then as a carpenter and then as a real estate agent for 15 years.
+During all that time he helped people find new homes and witnessed some of those homes being demolished or converted.
+Each time the remnants of the houses moved him because he realized how full they were of the history of the place, of the families who had passed through.
+He started collecting them and trying to turn them into works of art.
+Although he had no specialized studies, he always had an artistic nature that helped him to find his way and the way to express himself.

-His experience as a carpenter helped him in woodworking.
-When he realised he needed to know more, he turned to the knowledge of well-known carpenters and joiners and tried to learn as much as he could from them.
+His experience as a carpenter helped him in working with wood.
+When he realized that he needed to know more, he turned to the knowledge of well-known carpenters and joiners and tried to learn as much as he could from them.
 Eventually he formed a style that proved to be the winning one.

 reclaimed wood art